nix-community/ethereum.nix/README.md

 ### Requirements

-To make the most of this repo you should have the following installed:
+To make the most of this repository, you should have the following installed:

 - [Nix](https://nixos.org/)
 - [Direnv](https://direnv.net/)

+After cloning this repository and entering inside, run `direnv allow` when prompted, and you will be met with the previous prompt.

 ### Docs

-To build the docs locally run `docs-build`.
+To build the docs locally, run `docs-build`.
 The output will be inside of `./result`.

-To serve the docs locally (after building them previously) run `docs-serve`.
+Run `docs-serve` to serve the docs locally (after building them previously).
 You can edit the docs in `./docs`.

 ### Running tests

-To run all tests you can use `check` (alias for `nix flake check`), it will build all packages and run all tests.
+To run all tests, you can use `check` (alias for `nix flake check`); it will build all packages and run all tests.

-To execute a specific test you can use `tests -h` which will provide more information.
+You can use `tests -h` to execute a specific test, which will provide more information.

 ### Formatting